Application to the Major

 When are applications to the major accepted?

 Applications are accepted during the Autumn and Spring semesters.
+Due to the impacts of COVID-19, applications are also being accepted during Summer 2020.

 How do students apply to the major?
 What is the deadline to apply?